SUSAN

 Wakeful, curious wonder is the lens in my life.

-I'm a walker, observer, and bird-watcher with a remarkable job—I listen as people process personal difficulty using open-ended questions.
+I'm a walker, observer, and bird-watcher with a remarkable job—I listen as people process personal difficulties using open-ended questions.
 I call that work Wonder Anew.
 It's inspired by the writings and teachings of Pema Chodron, Viktor Frankl, Thich Nhat Hanh, Khenpo KungaYongey Mingyur Rinpoche, Mary OliverTim Olmsted, Maria PopovaFred Rogers, and Carl Rogers.

 I've been a listener and teacher most of my life.
 I've taught most ages from preschool through adult as a Montessori (bouquets of gratitude to Jill Roshon and Dublin Montessori), parent, and art museum educator.
 I call my vocation empathetic listening.
 It's the hardest thing I've ever done, and I've twirled baton, tatted, played classical piano, and learned to loom weave.
 I created a project to practice.